How to reset Windows 10 without losing your files

 Additional settings for the Windows 10 reset

-Then, Windows 10 lets you know that it’s ready to start the reset process.
+Then, Windows 10 lets you know it’s ready to start the reset process.
 Before you continue, you might want to check the list of apps that will be deleted from your PC - you can do that by clicking/tapping on “View apps that will be removed.”
 Then, if you are sure that you want to reset Windows 10, press the Reset button.
 Note that this is the last moment when you can change your mind and cancel the reset!

 Ready to reset this PC